Dipakk7/Dipakk7/README.md

 ## 🎯 About Me

-> *"Data is powerful when transformed into insight."*
+> *"Good decisions are driven by good data."* 📊

-I am a **Data Analyst with a background in AI & Data Science**, experienced in analyzing datasets, building dashboards, and applying machine learning to solve real-world problems.
+I'm a **Data Analyst with a strong foundation in AI & Data Science**, focused on extracting meaningful insights from data and building practical machine learning solutions.
-I enjoy working with **Python, SQL, and Power BI** to uncover trends, support decisions, and deliver measurable impact.
+My work spans **data analysis, visualization, predictive modeling**, and **real-world AI projects** that bridge analytics and intelligent systems.

 ---